Turkish Pide Bread (Ramazan Pidesi)

 Make the dough

 In a large bowl whisk milk, water, olive oil, sugar, salt, instant dry yeast and egg white.
-Add the flour one cup at a time and mix well until combined and the dough comes together.
-Cover the bowl and let it sit for 30 minutes.
+Add the flour one cup at a time and mix using a spoon until all is combined, do not overmix.
+The dough will be tacky and sticky.
+Cover and let it rise for 40 minutes.

 Shape the dough

 Sprinkle the surface generously with flour.
 Transfer the dough to the surface.
-Shape it into a boule and make sure it’s floured on all sides.
-Cut the dough into 8 pieces.
-Place two of the dough balls on a baking sheet lined with parchment paper.
-Cover gently and let them rise for 20 minutes.
+Shape it into a boule.
+Cover with a towel and let the dough rise for 20 minutes.

 Prepare the glaze and final shaping

 Using your fingers, first make indentations on the dough about 1 inch from the edge to make a circle.
 Then with your fingers make diagonal indentations in two different directions to make diamonds inside that circle.
-Repeat the same process with the remaining 6 dough balls.
+Top with sesame seeds and nigella seeds.

 Bake the bread